cloud-coder/cascon-2019-kubernetes-apimanager/03-scaling-in-kubernetes/03-scaling-in-kubernetes.md

 ```
 You may see the output as each pod for each service is being rolled out.

-3. Once the rollout has finished, verify that the replicas have been rolled out and are runnig.
+3. Once the rollout has finished, verify that the replicas have been rolled out and are running.
 To do this run the command:
 ```
 kubectl get pods